SaMoAAlamdari/SaMoAAlamdari.github.io/Price-Optimizing/index.md

 title: Price-Optimizing
 ---

 Welcome to the page for Price-Optimizing!
-[Link to Price-Optimizing](https://github.com/SaMoAAlamdari/Price-Optimizing)
+[Link to Price-Optimizing github page](https://github.com/SaMoAAlamdari/Price-Optimizing)

 # Retail Sales Analysis and Dynamic Pricing Model